apache/infrastructure-website/content/pages/digicert-use.md

 To sign Windows binaries you will need a copy of SignTool.exe.
 This can be found in both Visual Studio and the Windows SDK.
 Very old versions don't support SHA256 signing.
 Version 6.1.7600.16385 (2009-07-14) does support SHA256 signing.

 Signing Windows binary is covered by section 14 of the client user guide.
 You'll need the fingerprint of the certificate you want to use for signing (view via `certmgr.msc`).
-You can then sign a file with `signtool.exe sign /sha1 <cert-fingerprint> /fd sha256 /tr http://timestamp.digicert.com <file-to-be-signed>`
+You can then sign a file with `signtool.exe sign /sha1 <cert-fingerprint> /fd sha512 /tr http://timestamp.digicert.com <file-to-be-signed>`

+To sign a file with SHA-256 rather than SHA-512 use `... /fd sha256...` rather than `... /fd sha512 ...`.

 ### Other signing formats, tools and operating systems